Fiordland Family Experiences

 Fiordland Jet is all about feeling the fun!
 Get up close and personal with Fiordland National Park on one of our many tours and experiences.
 We can host large group bookings as well!
 We are passionate about New Zealand"s native…

 No trip to Fiordland is complete without visiting the Fiordland National Park Visitor Centre.
 Finalise your itinerary or catch a documentary, engage with the interactive displays and native bird park, or grab a souvenir from the conservation gift shop.
 The whole family will have a wonderful time while learning about this incredible region... and best of all, it's free!
 The experienced, friendly team will ensure that you get the most out of your visit to Fiordland, so pop in to learn about everything from geology to history, flora and fauna and family-friendly day hikes.

 Te Anau Bird Sanctuary Punanga Manu o Te Anau

-If the weather is a bit dreary or you just want a bit of down time, pop into the Fiordland Cinema to see a screening of Ata Whenua, a beautifully produced movie that takes you to parts of the Fiordland National Park that you would otherwise never see.
-Sink into your comfy chair with hot chocolate or bowl of fries and enjoy this stunning scenic film.
+If the weather is a bit dreary or you just want a bit of downtime, pop into the Fiordland Cinema to see a screening of Ata Whenua, a beautifully produced movie that takes you to parts of the Fiordland National Park that you would otherwise never see.
+Sink into your comfy chair with a hot chocolate or a bowl of fries, and enjoy this stunning scenic film.
 The cinema also regularly screens the latest family flicks.

 Take the family on an unforgettable trip to Milford Sound Piopiotahi.
 Extraordinary waterfalls, Bottlenose dolphins, New Zealand fur seals and Fiordland crested penguins can be viewed up close on a day cruise.